Market research glossary

 Online panel

-An online panel is a pre-screened group of individuals who volunteer to take part in surveys, focus groups or other types of market research.
+An online panel (also known as an Access panel or a Market research panel) is a pre-screened group of individuals who volunteer to take part in surveys, focus groups or other types of market research.
 An online panel is easy to reach out to via email or text, making recruitment of a specific target audience for any type of market research fast and simple.

 Open-ended question

-Also known as an unstructured question.
-Survey questions that the respondents answer in their own words rather than selecting from pre-defined answers.
+Also known as an Unstructured question or just an open question.
+In quantitative research, questions that the respondents answer in their own words rather than selecting from pre-defined answers.
+In qualitative research, questions that encourage participants to be elaborative in their response (e.g. questions that begin What?
+Where?
+Why?
+How?).
 Open-ended questions can provide more qualitative information than closed questions but a survey with too many open-ended questions can tire respondents.